MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-manually.md

 2. Choose the **Calculate Plan** action.

-     The planning system analyses any new demand that has been introduced, such as new sales, changed sales, or works orders.
+     The planning system analyses any new demand that has been introduced, such as new sales, changed sales, or production orders.

      Based on total availability, the quantity needed for each demand line is calculated.
 This calculation is performed order-by-order.
 This means that the order which includes the demand line with the earliest due date or shipment date will be calculated first.
 After that, additional demand lines will be calculated in the same order, regardless of the due date or shipment date.